So you have a new Hero5 Black? Nice! Here are 6 GoPro Hero5 tips and tricks to help you get the most from your new camera.

 - Turn voice off.
 If you have voice-enabled, your camera is never really “off”.
 Even when you turn it off, it will respond to your voice command.
 This means that it is constantly monitoring for voice commands.
 Save this battery drain by turning this setting off.

 - Turn off wireless connections.
 Go to Connect > Wireless Connections (all the way at the bottom) and tap to toggle on/off.

 Why it matters: GoPro is not known for great battery life.
 By conserving your battery whenever possible, it means that you’ll be changing batteries less often and you’re ready to get the shot.

 6. Pick up a Charger and Extra Batteries

 Why it matters: The Hero5 ships with one battery – and NO charger.
-You’re only option is to charge the battery via USB cable while it’s still in the camera.
+Your only option is to charge the battery via USB cable while it’s still in the camera.
 Despite making tweaks to camera settings (see #5 above) the battery still doesn’t last very long.

 With your external charger, you can charge your dead batteries while shooting with your fresh one.
 Here’s a piece I wrote about charging GoPro batteries with solar panels.

 How do I turn off my GoPro?
 Check out our guide to all models